swt30/thesis/chapters/01-introduction/01-introduction.md

 In this section we will briefly discuss attempts to do this.

 ![
-  Mass-radius diagram of transiting planets and Solar System gas giants.
+  Mass--radius diagram of exoplanets and Solar system planets.
-  In a mass--radius diagram (here including only transiting planets), many Jupiter-mass planets lie above the predicted relationship for hydrogen and hydrogen/helium spheres (\textcolor{cyan}{cyan} lines): the so-called *puffy Jupiters*.
+  Many Jupiter-mass planets lie above the predicted relationship for hydrogen spheres (\textcolor{Coral}{coral} lines).
-  The \textcolor{blue}{blue}, \textcolor{red}{red} and \textcolor{magenta}{magenta} lines show the relationships for spheres of water, MgSiO$_3$ perovskite, and iron, plus mixtures of these materials.
+  They are the so-called *puffy Jupiters*.
-  By comparing a planet's mass and radius to these, we can rule out certain classes of compositions---for example, if a planet has a larger radius than would be permitted for a sphere of rock or ices, it is likely to have a gaseous atmosphere.
+  The \textcolor{SlateBlue}{blue}, \textcolor{SeaGreen}{green} and \textcolor{FireBrick}{red} lines show the relationships for spheres of water, MgSiO$_3$ perovskite, and iron.
-  Through this simple method, we can already see that the exoplanetary inventory includes planets unlike anything in our solar system: hot Jupiters, puffy gas giants, mini Neptunes and super Earths.
+  By comparing a planet's mass and radius to these, we can rule out certain classes of compositions---for example, if a planet has a larger radius than would be permitted for a sphere of rock or ice, it is likely to have a gaseous atmosphere.
-  --- *From @Rogers2012*
+  From this we see already that the exoplanetary inventory includes planets unlike anything in our solar system: hot Jupiters, puffy gas giants, mini Neptunes and super Earths.
-](mass-radius-puffy-jupiters){#fig:mass-radius}
+  --- *Mass--radius curves adapted from @Rogers2012*

-> TODO: redraw [@fig:mass-radius] to match visual style
+](mass-radius-rogers-seager){#fig:mass-radius}

 ### Interior structures are the new frontier